Rohanc28/YoutubeSectionDownloader/README.md

 - Two download methods:
   - Primary: Using yt-dlp (faster and more reliable)
   - Fallback: Using youtube-dl with ffmpeg (if yt-dlp fails)
-- Avoids PATH-related issues by using Python modules directly
-- Clean error handling and informative output
+- Clean error handling, informative output

 ## Requirements